ExsoKamabay/kmy-beautify/README.md

 working directory |
       | -> beautify     |> directory package
       | -> testing.py   |> create your working file outside the `beautify` package directory

-in the testing.py file import the class from the beautify package.
 '''
-from beautify import Beautify,Loading
 ```
 <hr>